How To Make Your Clientele Feel Welcome On Thanksgiving

-Thanksgiving is fast approaching and you have decided to serve a meal in your restaurant.
-You have spent a long time ensuring that you are fully staffed, completely stocked and your menu is ready to go.
-The marketing is under way and you are ready for the rush you have heard you may have.
-What is there left to do?
-Well you want to ensure that your customers love the experience so much that they recommend it to others.
-You want them to come back next year, or sooner, to enjoy your restaurant again.
+Thanksgiving is fast approaching and you have decided to serve Thanksgiving dinner in your restaurant.
+You have spent a long time ensuring that you are fully staffed, completely stocked, and that your menu is ready to go.
+The marketing campaign is well under way, and you are just about ready for the rush you expect to have.
+What is left to do?
+A very important step.
+You want to ensure that your customers will love their experience in your restaurant so much, that they will recommend it to others.
+You also want them to come back next year, or even sooner, to enjoy your restaurant again.